Fuel Experts

 In gas engines, fuel is either injected via a port injection or a carburetor.
 The port system takes hot air and injects it into the fuel before a stroke.
 A carburetor mixes the fuel and air before it is then directed to the cylinder to be compressed.
 In diesel engines, fuel is injected into cylinders.
 This is the process that continually supplies fuel to your vehicle’s engine so that it continues to run.
 Without fuel (as you may have experienced if you’ve ever run out of gas), your vehicle is going nowhere fast because there is nothing to power the vehicle within the engine.

-As you can see, having fuel is crucial to having your vehicles in good working order.
-OilWorks is a top-rated diesel fuel supplier in Columbus, supplying your small business with the diesel fuel, motor oil, antifreeze, and other lubricants it needs so you can continue to serve your customers.
-If you are interested in our mobile fuel delivery services, give us a call for a free quote today!
+Having fuel is crucial to having your vehicles in good working order.
+OilWorks is a top-rated diesel fuel supplier in Central Ohio, supplying your business with the diesel fuel, motor oil, antifreeze, and other lubricants it needs so you can continue to serve your customers.
+Contact us for all your bulk fuel and lubricant delivery needs!